United Biscuits produces McVitie’s Digestives, Jaffa Cakes, Jacob’s cream crackers and Carr’s water biscuits.

 United Biscuits was the largest biscuit manufacturer in Britain by 1962.

 William Crawford & Sons, the largest privately-owned biscuit manufacturer in the United Kingdom, was acquired in 1962 in a mostly share-based transaction which valued the company at £5.9 million.

 United Biscuits increased its capital from £9 million to £13 million in 1963.

 Hector Laing (1923 -2010) became managing director of United Biscuits from 1964.
 He would oversee a period of continued growth at the company.

 United Biscuits entered the packaged cake market in 1964.
 The company had taken a 14 percent share of the market by 1968, winning market share from J Lyons.

-William Macdonald & Sons of Glasgow was acquired in 1965 for £2.8 million in cash and shares.
+William Macdonald & Sons of Glasgow was subject to a friendly takeover for £2.8 million in cash and shares in 1965.
 The firm had introduced the Penguin chocolate-coated biscuit in 1932.
 It was experiencing strong growth, and held almost 20 percent of British chocolate biscuit exports.